It’s scary that a killing tool like a chainsaw was first invented by doctors to perform surgical procedures.

 Yes, you heard it right.
 The chainsaw that we now know was actually invented back in the 18th century to assist in a childbirth procedure called symphysiotomy.

-Any time you hear the word chainsaw, your mind imagines its sharp blade and thrilling noise.
 It is terrifying to imagine the same thing was being used on the human body and not just for amputation but for a life-threatening procedure like childbirth.

 The history of why were chainsaws invented is interesting, the scary factor aside, how it went from a surgical instrument to the tree hunter and woodcutter we know today is the topic of discussion today.